Docker Networking

 default bridge network connected with con1, con2

-After looking into the inspect command out you will completely get the idea how the bridge works.
+After looking into the inspect command out you will completely get an idea how the default bridge is working.

 Now let's identify the containers con1 and con2